Psychoanalysts assure us that cruelty, however wanton it

 result or any further punishment.
 We don't think that God sits up there and

-decides WHEN to inflict it, do we?
+decides WHEN to enforce physical law, do we?
 This is not rocket science!

 What about in the moral or ethical realm?
 Since in our